cornishcoder1/project1-cat-sitting-services/README.md

 As a new user I am:
 - looking for information about cat sitting services in my local area.
 - wanting to know a little bit about the business and their background.
-- get an indication of prices, and be able to contact the business with any further enquiries about availability and the services I require.
+- wanting an indication of prices, and to be able to contact the business with any further enquiries about availability and the services I require.

 As an existing user I am:
-- Looking to get in touch with the business to enquire and/or re-book services which I have used before.
+- Looking to get in touch with the business to enquire and/or re-book services that I have used before.
 - Checking current prices and availabilty

 ------